Each student majoring in Environmental Science will complete:

 For descriptions of electives or Environmental Science track courses, please use the following link to access the Muskingum University online catalog.

-BIO 106, Contemporary Biologic Issues, Environmental Science
+BIOL 106, Contemporary Biologic Issues, Environmental Science

 Environmental Science examines the basic principles of evolution,